altuslabsxyz/devnet-builder/docs/getting-started.md

 This will:
 1. Check prerequisites (Docker, curl, jq, zstd)
-2. Download mainnet snapshot (~5-10GB, cached for future use)
+2. Download network snapshot (~5-10GB, cached for future use)
 3. Export genesis state
 4. Create 4 validator nodes with keys
 5. Start all validators